AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     }
     ```

-1. Now run all the unit tests in in the BylineImplTest.java file, and review the Java Test Report output.
+1. Now run all the unit tests in the BylineImplTest.java file, and review the Java&trade; Test Report output.

 ![All tests pass](./assets/unit-testing/all-tests-pass.png)

 ## Running unit tests as part of the build {#running-unit-tests-as-part-of-the-build}

-Unit tests are executed are required to pass as part of the maven build.
-This ensures that all tests successfully pass before an application be be deployed.
+Unit tests are executed and are required to pass as part of the maven build.
+This ensures that all tests successfully pass before an application is be deployed.
 Executing Maven goals such as package or install automatically invoke and require the passing of all unit tests in the project.

 ```shell
 $ mvn package